 - Ask employees for ideas on how your customer service could be improved.
 Reward good ideas.

 Keep employees informed about your customer strategy

-7. Customer relationship technology
+7. Customer relationship management

-Develop an effective customer database
+Develop an effective customer relationship management system

 - A good database or CRM system can help you to record, plan and manage contact with your customers.